joshed-io/estelle-and-josh/site/content/trip-guide/_index.md

 # Return bus trip

 We will leave the convent at 12:30pm and arrive in Paris in the early evening around 6pm.
-We will stop once for food.
+We will make stops for food as necessary.

+---

+{{% slide background-color="#a5e2fd" %}}

+# ❤️

+**Thank you** to everyone who donated<br> to help cover the cost of the bus and the lodging!

+{{% /slide %}}

 ---